vinicius-trev/CS2-GameModifiers-Plugin/README.md

 You would then see it listed as **SomeModifier** when doing `!listmodifiers`.

 Activating it would enable infinite ammo and put every client in noclip.
-Deactivating it would roll-back to whatever those same Cvar's was set to before hand.
+Deactivating it would roll-back to whatever those same Cvar's was set to beforehand.

 **NOTE**: These modifiers do roll-back in reverse order they are applied to avoid jumbled configs and I have stress tested these but do keep it in mind if adding custom ones.

+## 🏗️ Building The Project

+I've included the premake5 binary in the project with some scripts so anyone can easily grab the project and make modifications to it with ease.
+It's much simpler than CMake to set-up and for this project's needs I though CMake was overkill.

+**Build Steps**:

+1. Grab the project by either cloning it or downloading it as a .zip,
+2. Once you have the project files in a folder, run the script `/Scripts/GenerateProjectFiles.bat`.
+3. This will set-up the project solution and csharp project from GameModifiers.
+4. Open the solution in Visual Studio or Rider and everything should be good to go!

+**Packaging Steps**:

+1. Run the script `/Scripts/Package.bat`.
+2. It will ask to choose either (1) Release or (2) Debug configuration.
+So type 1/2 and hit enter.
+3. Dotnet build will be run for `/Build/GameModifiers/GameModifiers.csproj`, successful package will read "Packing complete!".
+4. Navigate to `/Packages/` and the new packaged version of the plugin in the format `GameModifiers-CONFIG-DATE-TIME`.

+Any issues during packaging are printing to the console output including code errors or file structure etc.\
+If you are having trouble open a new issue and I'll sort it asap.

 ## 🚧 TODO

-Theres a few modifiers I wanted to work on:
+There's a few modifiers I wanted to work on:

 - PropHunt: The bomb is removed from T side and the CT's are all turned into random props and have to hide and survive the round to win.
 - RandomSmokes: Random smokes will pop across the map.
-(From nade king video)
+(From NadeKing video)
-- Inferno: Random molotovs will drop across the map.
+- Inferno: Random molotov's will drop across the map.
 - TeamReload: When one person reloads everyone reloads.
 - ShortSighted: Darken the players view distance or reduce the far clip plane.
 (Couldn't figure this one out)